 Is that enough to sway you into whipping up a batch of these beauties?
 I would think so 😉

 So these are more like cake donuts but we aren’t judging?
 They still have a hole in the middle and taste like a donut, but a lot healthier!

 I remember my first time eating a Krispy Kreme Donut and I was legitimately FULL after eating half of one of those basic glazed ones, wow!
 I promise you won’t feel yuck after enjoy one of these coconut donuts, look at how cute they’re!

 Do you have a donut pan ready to go?
 Then there is no excuse!
 Delicious homemade baked vegan donuts are so simple and amazing!

-- 2 flax eggs, 2 Tbsp ground flax seed + 4 Tbsp ‘Pure Cocobella Straight Up Coconut Water’, or any coconut water
+- 2 flax eggs, 2 tablespoon ground flax seed + 4 tablespoon ‘Pure Cocobella Straight Up Coconut Water’, or any coconut water

 - 1½ cups gluten free all purpose flour